NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Union of two hyperbolic -manifolds along a circle

 Let $N_1$ be the $a_1b_2$-sheet cyclic cover of $M_1''$ along $S_1$, and $c_1$ be one elevation of $\gamma_1'$.
 Then $[S_1]\cap [c_1]=1$ and $\text{deg}(c_1\to \gamma_1)=b_1b_2$.
 Similarly, let $N_2$ be the $a_2b_1$-sheet cyclic cover of $M_2''$ along $S_2$, and $c_2$ be one elevation of $\gamma_1'$.
 Then $[S_2]\cap [c_2]=1$ and $\text{deg}(c_2\to \gamma_2)=b_1b_2$.

 Since $c_1\to \gamma_1$ and $c_2\to \gamma_2$ have the same degree, we can identify $c_1$ and $c_2$ (as oriented curves) to get the desired singular finite semicover $Y=N_1\cup_c N_2$. \end{proof}

 \begin{remark} Actually, we may get a result as strong as in Lemma \ref{2V1E}, i.e. $Y=N_1\cup_c N_2$ is an $S_1\vee S_2$ bundle over $S^1$.
-However, we did not state this statement in the lemma.
+However, we did not state Lemma \ref{singular2V1E} in this way.
 One reason is that we need to homotopy the curve $c_k$ in $N_k$ to get this fibered structure.
-Moreover, each closed curve $c_k$ may not be a (virtually) closed orbit of the pseudo-Anosov suspension flow of a (virtual) fibered structure of $N_k$.
+Moreover, the closed curve $c_k$ may not (virtually) be a closed orbit of the pseudo-Anosov suspension flow of a (virtual) fibered structure of $N_k$.
 So it is not a natural object, from the dynamical point of view.
-Of course, stating this result in the form of Lemma \ref{singular2V1E} does not affect the proof of Theorem \ref{singular}. \end{remark}
+Nevertheless, $S_1\vee S_2$ is a homotopy fiber of $Y=N_1\cup_c N_2$, from homotopy point of view. \end{remark}

 For simplicity, we still use $X=M_1\cup_{\gamma}M_2$ to denote the singular $3$-manifold obtained in Lemma \ref{singular2V1E}.
 Then we have the following lemma corresponding to Lemma \ref{2V2E}.